Mexmorize/full-stack-skeleton/README.md

 Update README file more to better reflect current build

 # What is being done in the newest change
-Trying a single commit with squash merge to test release-please functionality
+Uninstalled Husky
+Retrying the Google API release-please GitHub action with squash and merge

 Method 1:
 ## Setting up using Docker